 We found 3 immunologists who accept Coventry Gold HMO near Morgantown, WV.

 Dr. Steven Coutras' areas of specialization are facial plastic surgery, otolaryngic allergy, and allergy & immunology.
-Dr. Coutras takes Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-He graduated from Georgetown University School of Medicine.
-For his residency, Dr. Coutras trained at Naval Medical Center Portsmouth.
-Dr. Coutras has received distinctions including Battle Efficiency Ribbon, US Navy; Naval Expeditionary Medal, US Navy; and Navy Sea Service Ribbon, US Navy.
+He takes Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+Dr. Coutras attended Georgetown University School of Medicine and then went on to complete his residency at Naval Medical Center Portsmouth.
+Distinctions awarded to Dr. Coutras include: Battle Efficiency Ribbon, US Navy; Naval Expeditionary Medal, US Navy; and Navy Sea Service Ribbon, US Navy.

-Dr. William Corder is a Morgantown, WV physician who specializes in pediatric allergy & immunology.
+Dr. William Corder practices pediatric allergy & immunology in Morgantown, WV.
 He takes Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
-Dr. Corder graduated from West Virginia University School of Medicine.
+He studied medicine at West Virginia University School of Medicine.

 Conditions / Treatments

 Medicare Patient Conditions